rngolam/spleeter/README.md

 # separate the example audio into two components
 spleeter separate -p spleeter:2stems -o output audio_example.mp3
 ```

-> :warning: Note that we no longer recommend using `conda` for installing spleeter.

 > ⚠️ There are known issues with Apple M1 chips, mostly due to TensorFlow compatibility.
 Until these are fixed, you can use [this workaround](https://github.com/deezer/spleeter/issues/607#issuecomment-1021669444).